Helium Could Save Our Planet

 Above: The International Thermonuclear Experimental Reactor (ITER) Nuclear Fusion Reactor

-It's looking like nuclear fusion reactors are no longer an impossible dream.
-Now the only problem with the helium energy plan is sourcing the actual helium.
+Nuclear fusion is longer an impossible dream.
+Now the only problem with the helium plan is sourcing the actual helium itself.

-A fully-loaded space shuttle could carry 25 tonnes of helium, and could power the entire US for a year.
-This gives it a value of $3 billion per tonne and makes that whole moon-mining escapade look pretty appealing in economic terms, if not logistical ones.
+A fully-loaded space shuttle could carry 25 tonnes of helium, which is enough to power the US for one year.
+This puts its value at $3 billion per tonne, making the whole moon mining escapade look very attractive in economic terms, if not logistical ones.

-Nonetheless, as debates on peak oil, resource depletion and climate change rage on, there has never been more urgency to find abundant clean energy sources.
+Nonetheless, as peak oil, resource depletion and climate change rage on, there has never been more urgency to find new, alternative clean energy sources like helium.